-Following on from the ground-breaking State of Nature report in 2013, leading professionals from 53 conservation organisations, including The Wildlife Trusts, have pooled expertise and knowledge to present the clearest picture to date of the status of our native species across land and sea.
+Following the State of Nature reports in 2013 and 2016, leading professionals from more than 70 wildlife organisations have joined with government agencies for the first time, to present the clearest picture to date of the status of our species across land and sea.

 Take action for nature today: